Triangulated categories with a compact silting object, Brown-Comenetz duality and Brown representability theorems: Localization theorems for and

 Note that ${\overline{j_*}}$ is really the composition

 Since $j_*$ is fully faithful, so $\tilde{j^*}$ in the decomposition above is an equivalence.
-It turns to prove that $i$ is fully-faithful.
-By Lemma~\ref{lem:fully-faithful}, to obtain the short exact sequence, it remains to check the following two claims.
+It remains to prove that $i$ is fully-faithful.
+By \cite[Lemma~2.6]{SZZ}, to obtain the short exact sequence, it remains to check the following two claims.

 {\bf Claim 1:} Each morphism from $j_*(\V)$ to $\E_t$ factors through an object in $j_*(\E_s)$.